logzio/documentation/docs/_include/general-shipping/gcp-metrics.md

 | `log_type`       | Log type.
 Help classify logs into different classifications.
 (Default:`gcp-pubsub`)                                                                                                                       |
 | `function_name`  | Function name will be using as Google Cloud Function name.
 (Default:`logzioHandler`)                                                                                                                      |
 | `telemetry_list` | **_Optional_** Will send logs that match the Google resource type.
 Detailed list you can find [here](https://cloud.google.com/logging/docs/api/v2/resource-list) (ex: `pubsub_topic,pubsub_subscription`) |

-### Check Logz.io for your metrics

-Give your data some time to get from your system to ours, then log in to your Logz.io Metrics account, and open [the Logz.io Metrics tab](https://app.logz.io/#/dashboard/metrics/).